topkecleon/telegram-bot-bash/doc/8_custom.md

 send_html_message	"$(< $BOTADMIN)"  '<b>Hello World!</b> <em>This is my first HTML message</em>'
 send_keyboard "$(< $BOTADMIN)"  'Do you like it?' '[ "Yep" , "No" ]'
 ```
-Nnow something more useful ...
+Now something more useful ...
 ```bash
 # sending output from system commands:
 send_normal_message	"$(< $BOTADMIN)"  "$(date)"